 The places off the shore of the North Island attract tropical fish, whereas the fiords in the South Island offer the right environment for the black corral.
 You can enjoy diving deep into the waters of the famous Milford Sound, wreck dives, particularly around the Bay of Islands and Northland, for more technical divers.
 You can even explore the sea that attracts so many sea mammals in Kaikoura.

-Here are the 11 best places for Scuba Diving in NZ!
+Here are the 11 best places for Scuba Dive in New Zealand

 1. White Island